Cowtown Guitars: Owners

 Jennifer "Roxie" Amoroso moved to Las Vegas from Death Valley, CA when she was 18 and began designing costumes for casinos around town before starting a screen printing business.
 She became well known as a live music promoter who has booked for several local venues around Las Vegas, which include Boomers Bar, East Bonanza Theatre, Texas Station Casino's South Padre Lounge, The Roadhouse Casino, Squiggy's Bar, The Las Vegas Country Saloon, and The Clubhouse.
 Her colorful personality earned her a reputation among her peers in Las Vegas.
 In January 2006, Roxie made Las Vegas CityLife's top 5 list of "Women in the Local Music Scene You Definitely Don't Want to Piss Off".
 Roxie was also Vice Chair of the Clark County Animal Control Advisory Committee in Las Vegas.

 In April 2018, Roxie Amoroso became part owner and managing member of Beauty Bar Las Vegas, a popular bar and music venue in Downtown Las Vegas.
 This change in ownership was announced in the press the following August.
 The announcement delay can be attributed to a number of issues plaguing the bar, including the death of Pantera/Hellyeah drummer Vinnie Paul who was seen partying at Beauty Bar Las Vegas hours prior to his passing.

 In March 2019, Beauty Bar Las Vegas was served an eviction notice citing "lewd activity" and "disorder".
 Las Vegas Metropolitan Police confirmed several visits to Beauty Bar Las Vegas, with one investigation revealing an employee selling drugs from within the business.
 On April 1, 2019, a second eviction notice was posted on Beauty Bar Las Vegas, effectively shuttering the business.

 On April 3, 2019, Las Vegas City Council met to discuss possible action regarding the approval of Beauty Bar Las Vegas's tavern-limited license, which governs alcohol beverage sales.
 The Council voted to revoke Roxie Amoroso's temporary license and deny her application for a permanent license based on several city and county violations.
-In the meeting, City of Las Vegas Deputy Planning Director Mary McElhone remarked:In the eight short months that this operation has been open, the Beauty Bar has had problems with the security staff and general management obeying laws and regulations, including incidences that have involved [Las Vegas Metropolitan Police] and have included lack of cooperation.
+In the meeting, City of Las Vegas Deputy Planning Director Mary McElhone remarked:In the eight short months that this operation has been open, the Beauty Bar has had problems with the security staff and general management obeying laws and regulations, including incidences [sic] that have involved [Las Vegas Metropolitan Police] and have included lack of cooperation.
 Ms. Amoroso has not demonstrated that she is capable of operating a night club with a Tavern-Limited License.